laravel/docs/queries.md

 #### Left Join / Right Join Clause

-If you would like to perform a "left join" or "right join" instead of an "inner join", use the `leftJoin` or `rightJoin` methods.
+If you would like to perform a "left join" or "right join" instead of an "inner join," use the `leftJoin` or `rightJoin` methods.
 These methods have the same signature as the `join` method:

     $users = DB::table('users')
                 ->leftJoin('posts', 'users.id', '=', 'posts.user_id')